 Iceland’s Ring Road is one of the best ways to see the country.
 The 828-mile journey travels along the country’s perimeter via Route 1, giving travelers an in-depth look into its diverse beauty.
 From flat farmlands to rugged mountains and stunning waterfalls, there’s never-ending natural wonder at every turn.
-With so much to see, planning a trip can easily become overwhelming, but keep reading to learn the top highlights of Iceland’s Ring Road.
+With so much to see, planning a trip can easily become overwhelming, but we've but together an itinerary taking you to the top highlights of Iceland’s Ring Road.
+Read on!

 Both the capital and Iceland’s largest city, Reykjavík is a worthwhile stop for anyone who’s never been before.
 Most trips begin and end around the area, so if time allows, take a day prior to or after your Ring Road expedition to explore the city.
 There’s plenty of charming sights to see, from historic landmarks to unique architecture.
 While there, head to Bæjarins Beztu Pylsur for a mouthwatering hot dog—one of Iceland’s beloved dishes!
 And for those interested in the famous Blue Lagoon, it’s a mere 40-minute drive from the city.